 Not surprisingly, many people make regular use of diagrams, models, and other visual presentation techniques to get their point across.
 If you’re looking for a quick, effective way to visualize and share your content with your organization, there’s Lucidchart.

 With its user-friendly templates and interface, you can easily adapt or edit your process workflows to the demands of your non-technical audience.
-An executive doesn’t necessarily need to every part of an architecture diagram; they want a basic understanding of the structure.
+For example, an executive doesn’t necessarily need to review every part of a data flow diagram.
+They may just want a basic understanding of the structure.
 With Lucidchart, you can create easy-to-digest diagrams and visuals to share wth stakeholders.
 Plus, Lucidchart includes Presentation Mode, so you can present the visuals you’ve already put together in Lucidchart without having to transfer anything to a slide deck.

 5. Avoid technical jargon when possible

 If possible, avoid using jargon altogether—it’s typically more effective to say exactly what you mean instead of relying on your audience’s understanding of an acronym.
 And if there is no better way to say something, you might consider providing a reference guide for any technical acronyms and terms you’ll be using during your presentation or incorporating those definitions into your slides.

 6. Focus on impact when explaining technical concepts